unraid/docs/docs/unraid-os/manual/docker-management.md

 set up.

-You can also see the _container-name_ in the _docker run_ command that unRaid uses to both create a container (if it does not exist) and also start it with the parameters provided via the docker template for that container.
+You can also see the _container-name_ in the _docker run_ command that Unraid uses to both create a container (if it does not exist) and also start it with the parameters provided via the docker template for that container.
 The _container-name_ is that provided via the _name_ parameter to the _docker run_ command.
-You can see what the _docker run_ command that unRaid will use when you install / edit the application (you can always make any change and then change it back and hit Apply to get the docker run command to appear).
+You can see the _docker run_ command that Unraid will use when you install / edit the application (you can always make any change and then change it back and hit Apply to get the docker run command to appear).
 The following is an example of what this might look like: